Azure/doAzureParallel/docs/21-distributing-data.md

 ## Pre-loading Data Into The Cluster

 Some workloads may require data pre-loaded into the cluster as soon as the cluster is provisioned. doAzureParallel supports this with the concept of a *resource file* - a file that is automatically downloaded to each node of the cluster after the cluster is created.

+**NOTE** The default setting for storage containers is _private_.
+You can either use a [SAS](../samples/resource_files/sas_resource_files_example.R) to access the resources or [make the container public using the Azure Portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-manage-access-to-resources).

+**IMPORTANT** Public storage containers can be ready by anyone who knows the URL.
+We do not recommend storing any private or sensitive information in public storage containers!

 Here's an example that uses data stored in a public location on Azure Blob Storage: